openSUSE/obs-landing/_posts/development/2021-06-09-scm-integration-improvements.md

 	✓ OBS: ctris - openSUSE_Tumbleweed/x86_64

+If your package build several flavours, the check will have the flavour name appended to the package name:

+	✓ OBS: ctris:hans - openSUSE_Tumbleweed/x86_64

-TODO: Add a screenshot of an actual checks section
+TODO: Add screenshots of an actual checks section

 ## Major SCM Vendors Support